 You’ve probably heard horror stories about abusive behavior modification programs and about equally amazing programs that promise miraculous changes.
 A quality behavior modification program relies on experts who apply proven therapy methods for long-term success.
 When seeking a behavioral therapy route, you must separate the great programs from the poor ones so you can get your teens the help they need.
 Knowing the different styles and how they operate is the first step in selecting the right course for your child.

-Therapeutic Boarding Schools – These are long term treatment facilities that have an emphasis on academics and helping your child catch up on and improve their school performance.
+- Therapeutic Boarding Schools – These are long term treatment facilities that have an emphasis on academics and helping your child catch up on and improve their school performance.
 Your teen will attend classes and tutoring sessions alongside daily individual and group therapy.
 Extra curricular activities will also be used to help your teen find their passion, and learn different skills.
-These could include art, music, science, sports, and many other avenues depending on their interests.
+Therapeutic Boarding Schools could include art, music, science, sports, and many other avenues depending on their interests.

-Residential Treatment Centers – This is a more treatment intensive facility that focuses heavily on finding the route cause of your child’s problems, and addressing them on a therapeutic level.
+- Residential Treatment Centers – This is a more treatment intensive facility that focuses heavily on finding the route cause of your child’s problems, and addressing them on a therapeutic level.
 Often associated with hospital neuropsychiatric wards, it is an especially helpful route to take if your child is suffering from mental illness or substance abuse, as they have the 24 hour care and monitoring required for severe cases.
-In some cases these centers will offer outpatient programs to families.
+In some cases these Residential Treatment Centers will offer outpatient programs to families.